 - The new block is added using cryptography to the previous blocks in the blockchain.
 Future transactions are approved and also go onto the most recent block in the chain, infinitely.

-Yup.
-That is pretty much how cryptocurrency works.
-But in case you’d like to know more or gain additional clarity about the system, let’s work through the whole story looking closely at both the crypto and the currency in cryptocurrency.
+In case you’d like to know more or gain additional clarity about the system, let’s work through the whole story looking closely at both the crypto and the currency in cryptocurrency.

 After reading this article you will better understand the following things about cryptocurrencies:

-- Blockchain Technology: How the immutable public ledger works.
+- Blockchain Technology: How the immutable public ledger works

-- peer-to-peer networks: What is the role of a decentralized network.
+- Peer-to-Peer Networks: What is the role of a decentralized network

-- Popular Cryptocurrencies: Who the major players are and what should you know about them.
+- Popular Cryptocurrencies: Who the major players are and what should you know about them

-- Concerns and Limitations: What challenges face cryptocurrencies long-term health.
+- Concerns and Limitations: What challenges face cryptocurrencies long-term health

 The Genesis of Digital Currency